 Effective corporate governance is an essential element for the well-being of ATCO and its share owners.
-The Board strives to ensure that its corporate governance practices provide for the effective stewardship of the Company.
-The Board evaluates its governance practices on an ongoing basis.
+The Board strives to ensure that its corporate governance practices provide for the effective stewardship of the Company and it regularly evaluates its governance practices to ensure they are in keeping with the highest standards.

 Although ATCO does not believe in a "one size fits all" approach to governance, it complies with applicable securities laws.
-We have implemented a unique and effective system of corporate governance recognizing the need to provide autonomy and flexibility to our different businesses while accommodating the needs of both our regulated and non-regulated operations.
+We have implemented a unique and effective system of corporate governance recognizing the need to provide autonomy and flexibility to our different businesses while accommodating the needs of both our regulated and non-regulated businesses.